MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/poll/ns-poll-ndis_poll_receive_data.md

 ### -field NumberOfRemainingNbls

-Specifies the number of NBLs thta remain to be indicated.
+Specifies the number of NBLs that remain to be indicated.
 A value of **zero** indicates that there are no more NBLs to indicate.
 A value of **NDIS_ANY_NUMBER_OF_NBLS** indicates that there is some unknown (but non-zero) number of NBLs remaining.
 The driver should only fill this field with a precise number if it is cheap to calculate.

 ### -field Flags